microsoft/botbuilder-dotnet/samples/declarative-hack-March-22-README.md

 ## What bot should I build?
 Feel free to explorer and follow any scenario you want.
 Form filling and task completion are the good candidate like Ice cream (or Pizza) ordering, managing lists of Todo, Alarm Bot; booking a table; etc.  In the process of creating your bot’s dialog, try to include new elements and combine different parts like LG, Memory and Decelerative.

-## Hot to use AdaptiveDialog in Json
+## How to use AdaptiveDialog in Json

 - Enlist in botbuilder-dotnet
 - Checkout the ComposableDialog branch